George Otto Gey

-George Otto Gey (/gaɪ/ GHY; July 6, 1899 – November 8, 1970) was the cell biologist at Johns Hopkins Hospital who is credited with propagating the HeLa cell line from Henrietta Lacks' cervical tumor (without her consent or knowledge).
+George Otto Gey (/gaɪ/ GHY; July 6, 1899 – November 8, 1970) was an American cell biologist at Johns Hopkins Hospital who is credited with propagating the HeLa cell line from Henrietta Lacks' cervical tumor.
 He spent over 35 years developing numerous scientific breakthroughs under the Johns Hopkins Medical School and Hospital.

 Early life and education

 Gey was born in Pittsburgh, Pennsylvania, on July 6, 1899, the son of German immigrants Frank and Emma Gey.
 He had an older brother and younger sister.
 Gey's parents immigrated from Germany, and according to the 1910 United States census, they lived in suburban Pittsburgh.

-Gey graduated Peabody High School, and received undergraduate degree in biology from the University of Pittsburgh in 1920.
+Gey graduated from Peabody High School and received an undergraduate degree in biology from the University of Pittsburgh in 1920.
 He worked as a carpenter and a mason to help pay his way through college.

 Around 1926, he married Margaret K. (1900–1989), and they later moved to Baltimore where he would earn his medical degree from Johns Hopkins University.
 Gey was in medical school off and on for eight years, as he kept running out of money to pay for the tuition.